 6. Set Aside Playtime

-If your cat is being regularly mentally and physically stimulated by play, it will be less likely to terrorize unsuspecting house plants.
+If your cat is being regularly mentally and physically stimulated by play, they will be less likely to terrorize unsuspecting house plants.
 Set aside time each day to bring out the laser pointer, the fake mice, or any other cat toys that will help them burn energy and keep them entertained.

 7. Opt for Fake Plants

-If your houseplants are being used as décor only, there are very realistic fake plants on the market that can add a natural, beautiful look to your home while being completely fake and non-toxic for your cat.
+If your houseplants are being used as décor only, there are very realistic fake plants on the market that can add a natural, beautiful look to your home while being completely non-toxic for your cat.

 You may still have to keep certain cats away from these plants, as some mischievous individuals will not be deterred completely by the fake plant.
 Having chewed leaves and pieces of the plant ripped off won’t do your home décor much justice, especially when it won’t grow back.
 You also do not want them ingesting a lot of fake plant material either.